Umehla Marma

-Umehla Marma (উমেহ্লা মারমা; born 1 January 2007) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Women's League club Siraj Srity Songsod and the Bangladesh national team.
+Umehla Marma (উমেহ্লা মারমা; born 1 January 2007) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Women's League club Ansar & VDP and the Bangladesh national team.

 Club career

-Umehla plays for Siraj Srity Songsod in the Bangladesh Women's Football League.
+Umehla played for Siraj Srity Songsod in the 2023–24 Bangladesh Women's Football League.

+She was signed by Ansar & VDP for the 2025–26 Bangladesh Women's Football League.
+In the league, she scored her first hat-trick against Nasrin.

 International career

+Youth

 In the 2024 SAFF U-19 Women's Championship, Umehla Marma featured for Bangladesh in a 1–1 draw against India in the final, with the match proceeding to a penalty shootout.
 After all 11 players from both sides converted their penalties, officials controversially attempted to decide the winner by a coin toss, initially favoring India.
 Following protests and review of the tournament rules, which had no provision for such a method, both teams were declared joint champions.

+Senior

 In 2025, Umehla was named in the Bangladesh squad for the 2026 AFC Women's Asian Cup qualification.
 The team secured dominant victories over Bahrain (7–0), Myanmar (2–1), and Turkmenistan (7–0), collecting all nine points from three matches.
 Their historic qualification was confirmed following a 2–2 draw between Bahrain and Turkmenistan.

+Umehla scored her first senior international goal for Bangladesh against Maldives during the 2026 SAFF Women's Championship.